CDWC 2017 Policy Priorities

 Currently, workers compensation excludes workers, such as housecleaners and day laborers, who have worked less than 52 hours in the home of a given employer.
 This bill would remove the hour requirement so ALL workers, regardless of number of hours, would be covered for workers compensation.

-Led by the California Labor Federation, AB450 (Chiu) extends protections to immigrant workers & requires that the California Labor Commissioner be notified of an ICE raid.
+Led by the California Labor Federation, AB 450 (Chiu) extends protections to immigrant workers & requires that the California Labor Commissioner be notified of an ICE raid.
 It further allows the labor commissioner to protect workers in current claims process from immigration proceedings.
 The bill unifies worker & immigrant rights and could provide more security and safety at the job.
+AB 450 will give domestic workers the reassurance that they need in order to exercise their labor rights without fear of collusion between employers and federal immigration officials and support them to continue advocating to improve their working conditions and defend their dignity as workers.

 Ongoing Policy Initiatives and Progress